David-Durst/embeddedHaskellAetherling/README.txt

 1. Type the following (without "") in the terminal: "cd /home/pldi/pldi/embeddedHaskellAetherling/"
 2. Type the following (without "") in the terminal: "pnr/run.sh"
     a.
 NOTE: This will take between 1 and 2 hours to run.
 It is doing synthesis and implementation using Xilinx Vivado Design Suite 2018.2 for many designs.
     b.
-This step runs synthesis on the verilog files in "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples".
+This step runs synthesis on the Verilog files in "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples".
     c.
-The top folders in that directory separate the Aetherling, Halide-HLS (titled halide_to_hardware), and Spatial verilog files.
+The top folders in that directory separate the Aetherling, Halide-HLS (titled halide_to_hardware), and Spatial Verilog files.
     d.
-We have included the Halide-HLS and Spatial verilog files generated for the paper.
-The Aetherling verilog files are regenerated each time the tests are rerun.
+We have included the Halide-HLS and Spatial Verilog files generated for the paper.
+The Aetherling Verilog files are regenerated each time the tests are rerun.
     e.
 Within each of the aetherling_copies, halide_to_hardware, and spatial folders are the folders for each application in the Evaluation section.
 These are: map, conv2d, conv2d_b2b, and sharpen.
 The other apps within the aetherling_copies folder may work but are not part of the paper's results.
     f.
-Within each of the app's folders are the verilog files for the app at a throughput specified by number of clock cycles.
+Within each of the app's folders are the Verilog files for the app at a throughput specified by number of clock cycles.
 For example, the file "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples/aetherling_copies/conv2d/conv2d_16.v" emits the output over 16 clock cycles.
     g.
 To run fewer designs through Vivado and thus finish pnr/run.sh more quickly, delete some of these files.
 Note: doing so may break the chart generation code for visualizing the results.
 You may be required to edit "/home/pldi/pldi/aetherling/aetherling/helpers/pnr_graphs.py" to deal with less data.
 3. When the prior step finishes, the graphs which reproduce figures 11-13 in the paper will be in "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs".
 Additionally, stdout will contain the data from the graphs in text form.
 Ignore warnings printed to stdout before the data.
     a.
 Open a file browser